-There are two dismissal bells for school.
-All students who will be bused back to their home communities will be dismissed at 3:20 p.m.
-The buses will depart for the home community school building at 3:25 p.m.
-Students who live in the Carbondale attendance area will be dismissed at 3:40 p.m.
-Students who walk should immediately leave the school grounds, while those being picked up should be picked up promptly at 3:40 p.m.
-Students not riding the shuttle buses do not get dismissed from school until 3:40 p.m.
+There are two dismissal bells for the schools.
+All students who will be bused back to their home communities will be dismissed at 3:20 pm.
+The buses will depart for the home community school buildings no later than 3:25 pm.
+Students who live in the same community as the school they attend will be dismissed at 3:40 pm.
+Students who walk should immediately leave the school grounds, while those being picked up should be picked up promptly at 3:40 pm.